 Electronic Clearance Service (ECS) is an electronic mode of transferring funds from your bank account to another.
 It is used by financial institutions for making payments such as salary, pension, dividend interest, and deduction of EMIs for loans.

-To avail an ECS Mandate, you need to inform your bank or lending institutions that authorizes it to deduct a certain amount for any purchases made.
-The ECS Mandate contains the details of your bank account, branch, and other account details.
-An ECS user can set a maximum amount that can be debited from their account.
+To avail an ECS mandate, you need to inform your bank first.
+The ECS mandate contains details of your bank account, branch, and other account details.
+An ECS user can set the limit for maximum amount that can be debited from their account.

 ECS is an electronic mode to transfer funds transfer one bank account to another.
 The customer needs to provide a mandate that authorises the institution, such as Bajaj Finserv, to debit or credit payments to the bank account.

 The charges for ECS may vary for different institutions.